RenanAugusto0113/BrazilianMiku/README.md

 A simple tool designed to be used with OBS Studio to make a character (by default, the Brazilian Hatsune Miku represented by an image) say something (via audio) after a customizable and invisible timer reaches zero.

-### How to download?
+### 📥 How to download?

 The downloads are in the [Releases](https://github.com/RenanAugusto0113/BrazilianMiku/releases) of this repository.
 Don't include folder `dist/` in your fork or clone, since it conteins only binaries generated automatically.

-### Web version
+### 🌐 Web version

-There is also a web version that can also be downloaded on the [Releases](https://github.com/RenanAugusto0113/BrazilianMiku/releases) of this repository, this was made to be a "Universal version" of the tool that works regardless of the operational system.
+There is also a web version that can also be downloaded on the [Releases](https://github.com/RenanAugusto0113/BrazilianMiku/releases) of this repository, this was made to be a version of the tool that works regardless if you are using windows or linux, just run the "start.bat" if you are on windows or "start.sh" if you are on linux.

-## License
+## 📜 License

 This project is licensed under the terms of the **GNU General Public License v3.0** (GPL-3.0).
 This means that you are free to: